 The Protected Persons Unit provides specialist support to local Forces and other agencies in the managing of individuals judged to be at serious risk of harm.
 They operate independently from the relevant Force and as such can provide investigation teams with greater transparency when supporting individuals in criminal proceedings.

 The unit are supported by the Central Services – a part of the National Crime Agency (NCA) – providing strategic support, practical help and advice to officers supporting ‘protected persons’.

-Government Agency Intelligence Network
+Government Agency Intelligence Network and Regional Disruption Team